ivanovaleksey/iam/docs/src/api.account.md

 That is why Account API is very concise.

 An account gets automatically created on creating an identity (via Identity API or Authentication API).
-An account gets automatically deleted on deleting the last user's identity.
+On deleting the last user's identity an account is marked as _deleted_ and no longer available to use.

 ## Methods
 - [Read](api.account.read.html)